kylln20/WRO_FE_2023-24/README.md

 The design of the camera mount changed from our national competition with it becoming one singular piece mounted directly on the printed car base.

-It used to consist of 3 pieces, mounted to thin plastic posts on the chassis.
+It used to be three seperate pieces, mounted to thin plastic posts on the chassis.

 This redesign allowed for a much more sturdy camera mount ensuring the camera is stable during object detection.

 ### Motors
 Our car uses a `Furitek Micro Komodo Brushless Motor`.
 Brushless motors refer to the lack of small "brushes" in the motor that a brushed motor would have.
 This design reduces motor friction, improving lifespan, torque, efficiency, and acceleration.
-Adequate torque is especially important during slow turns to avoid cogging.
+Adequate torque is essential during slow turns to avoid cogging.

 The `Furitek Micro Komodo Brushless Motor` is also very small compared to other RC car motors, making it fit well with our small chassis.
 It fits conveniently in the place of the original motor, with a metal gearhead that connects to the rest of the drive system.
-Despite its size, it is still very powerful.
+Despite its size, the motor is remarkably powerful.
 With a KV (RPM/Motor) of 3450, this motor allows us to reach high speeds without maxing out the motor.

 The Motor is mounted on an aluminum motor mount for increased durability and passive cooling.

 The motor receives power and signal via PWM from the `Furitek Lizard Pro Electronic Speed Controller (ESC)`.
-This ESC provides a constant regulation that ensures we can maintain a constant pace, along with smooth acceleration and deceleration.
+This ESC provides constant regulation that ensures we can maintain a constant pace, with smooth acceleration and deceleration.

 To control steering we use a `Hitec HS-5055MG Servo Motor`, a three-wire connection (signal, voltage, ground) metal gear servo motor.
 We control and power it from the `Raspberry Pi Hardware Attached on Top (HAT)`.
 The original 5-wire servo that came with the RC chassis had a weaker plastic gear and was non-programmable due to being connected to a customized circuit board.
 Due to both those flaws, we replaced the original servo.